-Of course, the iPhone 8 is only the cheapest iPhone on sale at Apple.
+Of course, the iPhone SE is only the cheapest iPhone on sale at Apple.
 You can find inexpensive phones elsewhere, typically older models sold by discount carriers.
-As of this writing, for example, Verizon-owned Visible is selling an iPhone 8 Plus for $360 while you can pick up a refurbished iPhone 7 for $186.
+As of this writing, for example, Verizon-owned Visible is selling an iPhone 8 Plus for $360 while you can pick up a refurbished iPhone 7 for $159.

 Otherwise, retailers and reseller sites offer a selection of older iPhones at discounted prices.
-Again, you won't be getting the most up-to-date models if you shop for a used phone, but you can find something as recent as 2017's iPhone X for prices that rival what Apple charges for a new iPhone 8.
+Again, you won't be getting the most up-to-date models if you shop for a used smartphone, but you can find more recent iPhone models for prices that rival what Apple charges for a new iPhone SE.
 (Just be aware that the the steeper the discount, the less likely your "new" phone will arrive in pristine condition.)

 The cheapest iOS device isn't actually an iPhone

 The $199 model essentially boasts the same specs as an iPhone 7, only without the ability to connect over cellular networks.
 That means you'll be limited to using Wi-Fi for surfing the web, sending messages or using apps that require some sort of internet connectivity.